 - Problems with urination

 - Inability to ejaculate

 - Persistent pain (back, hip, pelvis, or rectum)

 A healthcare professional may suspect prostate disease if you have some or all of the following:

 - Elevated PSA levels

-- Clinical symptoms (like those listed in the section above)
+- Clinical symptoms showing possible signs of prostate cancer (like those listed in the section above)

 - Suspicious results from a prostate risk calculator